Getting Away From The Crowds In Tokyo

 They were right.

-It was a holiday when I got to the place and there were plenty of people out and about.
 If you head north from the local station, Kichijoji, you will just come into a busy shopping area, but go south and you will come to quiet lanes and a really chilled out park with a small lake.

 This is the ultimate place to seriously just people watch and slow down.
 It’s all local families and a few expats.
 Even some of the main streets outside the park are not that bad compared to the rest of Tokyo.

 There are a few boutique shops around and plenty of food options.

 The one thing that will not be “off the beaten path” is the Studio Ghibli Museum located at the edge of the park.
 This is super popular and often you have to book weeks, even months in advance to reserve a ticket.

 From what I observed it appeared to be mostly Japanese visitors going in, and despite the popularity it certainly didn’t feel like overcrowded with visitors.